 It was the year 2018.
 The soldier knew his job, and he did it well: eliminate hostiles.
-His name was Rad Fredrich, and he was a soldier for the RAAF, the Royal Australian Air Force.
+His name was Rad Fredrich, and he was a soldier for the ARA, the Australian Royal Army.
 He had eyes that, instead of looking like the 'doorways to the soul', they looked more like bottomless pits, as they were so dark.
-His hair was the same colour and reached just below his eyebrows, but that was when it wasn't in a DPCU (Disruptive Pattern Combat Uniform) hat.
-He wore Auscam DPCU trousers, an Auscam DPCU shirt, and khaki military boots.
-This attire made him very hard to see in the forest.
+His hair was the same colour and reached just below his eyebrows when it wasn’t tucked up under his hat.
+He wore a Disruptive-Pattern Combat Uniform (DPCU, or just ‘Cams’).
+This consisted of a shirt, trousers, hat, all in the Australian bush camouflage pattern, and khaki boots to go with it.
+The attire made him very hard to see in the forest.

-Although he was only at the young age of sixteen, he had been put in because of his expert ability to hit fast-moving targets with a single shot.
+Although he was only at the young age of twenty-two, he had been put in because of his expert ability to hit fast-moving targets with a single shot, which was mainly due to being able to judge speed and distance extremely accurately.
 The Australians were battling alongside the US Army and the Royal Canadian Army in Northern Canada, where enemies had tried to invade.
 The taiga proved to be hard to navigate through and even harder to spot enemies.

 Rad was running through the forest, being the only survivor of his squad.
 He had a Walther WA-2000 sniper rifle in his hands and an FN P90 in a holster on his right hip.
 He had made a custom holster for the WA-2000 on his back, but was carrying it because of the hostile area.
 He would holster it only if he needed agility.
 None of these weapons were standard issue in the Royal Australian Defence Force, but he was allowed to use them since HE owned them, and not the government.